Mte90/Contribute-to-opensource-the-right-way/manuscript/chapter2-philosophy.md

 The seven stages of Grief is a way to express the various steps of a loss, anyway someone converted as [Seven stages of OpenNess](https://coiled.io/blog/stages-of-openness.html) that can saw as a way to understand how the Open Source process can change your view on doing and understand Open Source (read this link before this chapter if you want to see other opinions).

+So Open Source != Free Software, this means that open source is a subset or a minimal definition of the goals of a project compared to Free Software.
+This happen for the *free* word because as we said open source means that the code is available but what you can do with that depends on the license that can be Free Software, or that you need to pay to access it as example.

 ## Do ut des

 *Do ut des* is a Latin expression that means *give and take* but we can openly localize as "something is given so that something may be received in return".